Privacy-preserving Blockchain-enabled Parametric Insurance via Remote Sensing and IoT: Related Work

 Practical zk-SNARKs can be broadly classified as follows: \begin{enumerate}

-\item {\em Trusted Setup}: This class of zk-SNARKs requires a trusted party to set up certain public parameters for a prover to construct a proof \cite{boneh21kzg,thaler2022proofs}.
+\item {\em Trusted Setup}: This class of zk-SNARKs requires a trusted party to set up certain public parameters for a prover to construct a proof \cite{thaler2022proofs}.
 The public parameters may be generated from a trapdoor (i.e., secret information), such that, without knowing the trapdoor, it would be computationally hard for a false statement to pass the verification.
 Note that the presence of a trusted setup greatly simplifies the verification of zk-SNARKs, yielding compact proofs and efficient verification.

 {\bf\em Remarks:} Trusted setup does {\em not} necessarily entail weaker security.
 In fact, in certain applications, there is always a natural party for generating the public parameters, who has no incentive to compromise its trapdoor.
 Particularly, in insurance applications, the insurer is a natural party for generating the public parameters to allow an insuree to prove the validity of an insurance claim, as long as the insurance policy, once agreed by both parties, can only benefit the insuree (but not the insurer) if the insurance claim is proved valid.
-In this case, even though the insurer knows a trapdoor to prove false insurance claims, he has no incentive to compromise it.
+In this case, even though the insurer knows a trapdoor to prove false insurance claims, he has no incentive to leak it to any insuree\footnote{An insurance policy between an insuree and the insurer should also be independent of the policies of other insurees.
+The independence can be coded in the smart contract of insurance policy that can be checked by an insuree before accepting the insurance policy.}.

 There are two classes of zk-SNARKs with trusted setup: \begin{enumerate}